-Extension service delivery for the smallholder farmers is at a crossroads, with intersecting forces of decades of reduced budgetary provision, continuing uncertainty about the best localized strategy for climate change, and the desire of non-government organisations to examine the role of technology in the delivery of extension at scale, and affordably too.
-Existing/traditional models of extension may not be appropriate to current growing conditions for crop production.
+Extension service delivery for the smallholder farmers is at a crossroads, with intersecting forces of decades of reduced budgetary provision, continuing uncertainty about the best localized strategy for climate resilience, and the desire of government organisations to examine the role of technology in the delivery of extension at scale, and affordably too.
+Traditional models of extension may not be appropriate to current conditions for crop production.
 This report examines satellite-based data-driven extension arrangements and points towards future possibilities against a background of an extension model driven by fine-grain data and science at the upstream.
-Insights generated by the software technology (Capture) were delivered through community-based facilitators or directly to farmers via SMS or voice call in the local language.
+Insights generated by the software technology (Capture) were delivered through community-based facilitators or directly to farmers via SMS or voice call.